 The other important factor to consider when tax planning for your Stud operation is to ensure that you clearly separate your breeding interests from any racing interests you may also have.
 Stud farming is considered as farming and thus carrying on a trade regardless of its commercial viability.
 It is therefore a taxable activity.
 Conversely, racing is considered not to be a taxable activity.
 It is important to be able to differentiate between the two types of activity on your tax return (or for the executors of your Will to be able to do so when you are not longer here).

 Particular attention should be given to any transfers of horses from the Stud into training.
 If a breeder transfers a horse to training and it is then returned to Stud at a higher value after a successful racing career then the uplift in the market value of that horse whilst it was in training is tax free.
 Furthermore, the value at which the horse is returned to Stud following a successful racing career is relieved over its lifetime.
 The valuation of horses at the date of their transfer to or from training are therefore significant for tax planning purposes.
 Your Bloodstock Agent and your Stud Secretary will be your best friends when it comes to calculating this.

 Those who can combine their love of thoroughbred horses with their job are very fortunate indeed.
 Don’t let your passion for your job get you caught out with your tax affairs.
 Horses are good enough at eating our money without us helping them to do so.
-Contact Lucy Steven for more information and advice on 01653 600070.
+Contact a member of our Agricultural team for more information and advice on 01653 600070.